Hillbilly Elegy (film): Critical response

 Critical response to Hillbilly Elegy was negative.
-On Rotten Tomatoes, 24% of 260 critics gave the film a positive review.
+On Rotten Tomatoes, 24% of 260 critics and 81% of 2,500 audience reviews gave the film a positive review.
 The website's critics consensus reads, "With the form of an awards-season hopeful but the soul of a bland melodrama, Hillbilly Elegy strands some very fine actors in the not-so-deep South."
 According to Metacritic, which calculated a weighted average score of 38 out of 100 based on 43 critics, the film received "generally unfavorable" reviews.

 Richard Roeper from the Chicago Sun-Times gave the film a 4 out of 4 star rating, praising Adams's and Close's "exceptional work", describing Adams as a "tour de force" and Close as "masterful, screen-commanding, pitch-perfect."

 The Independent reported that the film was widely criticized for "perpetuating stereotypes about the poor".
 Katie Rife of The A.V.
 Club called it "bootstrapping poverty porn" and said that it "reinforces the stereotypes it's meant to be illuminating."

 Owen Gleiberman of Variety wrote, "As long as Close is acting up an award-worthy storm (her performance is actually quite meticulous), Hillbilly Elegy is never less than alive.
 Amy Adams does some showpiece acting of her own, but as skillful as her performance is, she never gets us to look at Bev with pity and terror."
 For IndieWire, David Ehrlich gave the film a "C−" and wrote "Hillbilly Elegy hinges on Mamaw's hope that she'll leave her family better off than she found them, and it's clear that Vance's story has fulfilled that wish almost as soon as this movie starts.
 But the process of watching him cut his losses and recommit to his own success is rendered in a way that it isn't just dramatically unsatisfying in the extreme, but also on the verge of sociopathic."

 Peter Travers of Good Morning America thought Close's performance was "sensational", but concluded, "With greater emphasis on simplicity instead of Hollywood showboating, Hillbilly Elegy might have been more than a missed opportunity."
 In her positive review, Sandra Hall from The Sydney Morning Herald praised Howard's "high-end brand of commercial movie-making" and opined that he's "to be applauded just for inviting Close, with her wealth of imagination and technique, to give us everything she has."